 Next, you will have to decide what the parameter will be tested against.
 For example, if you have chosen the billing address country parameter, your operator could see whether it matches the shipping address country or IP geolocation country parameters.
 If you have chosen the overall risk score, you could test whether the risk score is less than 20.

-To determine the appropriate values for your condition, you should consult the full API specification of minFraud inputs and outputs on our developers site.
+To determine the appropriate values for your condition, you should consult the full API specification of minFraud inputs and outputs on our Developers Portal.
 In order to function properly, the values used in your custom rules must be able to match possible inputs and outputs for the minFraud services.
 In addition, the outputs will only be matched when those outputs are available for the particular minFraud service you're querying.

 For example, a minFraud Score user cannot create functional rules based on our anonymous IP risk data, because those outputs are not included in the minFraud Score response, however minFraud Insights and Factors users can.
 Learn more about the differences between the minFraud services.